temporalio/web/README.md

 ### Configuring a Codec Endpoint (optional)

 If you are using a codec on your workers to encrypt or compress Temporal Payloads you may wish to deploy a codec server so that your users can see the decoded Payloads while using Temporal Web.
 The samples for the Temporal SDK you are using for your application should include examples of how to build a codec server.
 Please let us know if this is not the case.
+There is an example implementation for the [Codec Server in Go](https://github.com/temporalio/samples-go/tree/main/codec-server).

 Once you have a codec server running you can configure Temporal Web to use it to decode Payloads for a user in 2 ways:

 1. Edit the `server/config.yml` file: